 [AD] The scratching post mentioned in this post was gifted by Catipilla.
 Please read the disclaimer for more information in regards to sponsored and affiliate links.

 These are my two feline companions.
-Willow (long-haired tortoiseshell) and Samira (black and white magpie) were both adopted from Mid-Antrim Animal Sanctuary.
-Although they both have very different personalities I love equally unconditionally.
+Willow and Samira were both adopted from Mid-Antrim Animal Sanctuary.
+Although they both have very different personalities I love them equally.
 Even when they yowl at daybreak or fight for no apparent reasons.